 - Don’t wipe!
 Whatever you do, keep that toilet paper far away from your vagina, perineum, and anus for a good week or two after giving birth.
 Get yourself a squirt bottle and fill it with room temperature water.
-Use it to clean yourself during and after urinating.
+Use it to clean after urinating.
 For a more thorough cleaning after a bowel movement, hop in the shower for a quick (and gentle!) wash.

 - Aloe vera and witch hazel are your best friends.
 Get yourself a package of hemorrhoid pads infused with aloe vera and witch hazel.
 Place them between yourself and your sanitary pad for instant relief.

 - Take a stool softener.
 The first stool after childbirth may feel uncomfortable.
 You want the process to be as easy and painless as possible, so talk to your doctor about taking a stool softener and keeping a special diet to prevent constipation and straining in that delicate area.

 - Get plenty of iron.
 Iron helps you to replenish your blood count, which is vital when bleeding for an extended period of time.
 Eat plenty of iron-rich foods such as dark leafy green vegetables, legumes, and meats.